Nagpur Improvement Trust: Work

 The NIT act of 1936 allows NIT to acquire land from surrounding rural areas to develop into new urban layouts.
 Money needed to acquire these lands and develop them is recovered back by the auction to general public when they are ready.
 Once a new area of the city is developed by NIT it is handed back to NMC for maintenance.
 NMC then recovers the money in form of various taxes from the residents of which two percent is given back to NIT.
 NIT in turn has the responsibility to provide drinking water and sewage disposal for these areas.
 NIT also distributes significant land acquired to weaker sections of the society at considerably lower rates.
 NIT also undertakes the work of regularization of unauthorized residential zones.
 NIT is also responsible for maintaining the 8 major gardens and 40 mini gardens in Nagpur.
 Various lakes and city monuments that come under the jurisdiction of local bodies are maintained by NIT.
-It has recently started a project to rejuvenate the Futala Lake in the city.
-NIT is also working on rejuvenating the Indira Gandhi Government Medical College, Nagpur on a Build-Operate-Transfer basis.

 In 2007, NIT unveiled the plans for setting up the Nagpur Metropolitan Region Development Authority (NMRDA).
 NIT was given the status of development authority by the state government and it has identified a total area of 3780 km2 for the Greater Nagpur Metropolitan Area excluding the area under NMC limits.
 The first phase of this Nagpur Metropolitan Region is to cover 1,520 km2 of area.
-NIT is also planning to build a monorail in Nagpur.
-Maharashtra Airport Development Company (MADC) which is currently building MIHAN in Nagpur has also shown keen interest in the project.